 Go for Life

 Get active presentations / programmes aim to deliver a very important message to older people, that being to increase the amount of physical activity in their lives.
-The sessions provide older people with information as to the benefits of increased physical activity, guidelines on getting involved in physical activity, and simple programmes to kick start their participation in physical activity.
+The sessions provide older adults with information as to the benefits of increased physical activity, guidelines on getting involved in physical activity, and simple programmes to kick start their participation in physical activity.

 Go for Life PALs programme PALs are Physical Activity Leaders who are already part of a group or club; and are willing to lead activities.
 PALs lead their local group in things like short exercise routines, fun games, simple dances and sports like pitch and toss.
 Groups may be Active Retirement Groups, sports clubs, an ICA group or social groups that meet regularly.